recolic/microsoft-intune-archlinux/README.md

 ## Install Level-1

 1. Install `libsdbus-c++0 msalsdk-dbusclient msft-identity-broker` packages in this repo.
+Note that they depends on `jre11-openjdk`.
 2. Install `microsoft-edge-dev-bin` from AUR.

 ## Install Level-2 and enroll